20216238/PatronizingLanguageDetection/README.txt

 The last notebook,BertModelTask2FineTuning.ipynb, looks at fine-tuning the bert model for the second SemEval Task 2.

+As part of this project, work was completed by all members of the team equally.

 GitHub link for the code can be found at https://github.com/kevinTheQuigley/pleasePatronizeUs

 So long thanks for all the fish!